PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

 \subsubsection{Network parameters}

 Main parameters of the network are summarized in Table~\ref{tab:netw_params}.
+In the Table, the parameters of each module in the hierarchy are described in a row.
+Module weights are in the second column.
+The following columns contain the number of channels \#chan. (layer size) and filter sizes of decoding (conv) and representation (convLSTM) layers.
+For a detailed explanation see Section \ref{sec:model_descr}.

 For choosing a suitable number of hierarchical modules, layer sizes (number of channels), and module weight factors ($\lambda_i, i \in \{0,1,2\}$), KITTI dataset was used for training.
 We performed a manual heuristic parameter search to minimize mean absolute error (between the predicted and actual frames) on validation set\footnote{If $\lambda_0=1, \lambda_{1,2}=0$ then the mean absolute error between the predicted and actual frames corresponds to 2*loss value (\ref{eq:Lseq}).
 This is a consequence of division of error representation to negative and positive parts and using of ReLU.
 For non zero $\lambda_{1,2}$, this does not hold.}.
 Padding was used to preserve the size in all convolutional layers (including convLSTM).
 Values of the pixels of the input frames were divided by 255 to make them in the range $[0,1]$.
 The filter sizes were taken from~\cite{lotter2017deep} (for explanation of this choice, see Section~\ref{sec:train_params}).

-To better understand how the number of trainable parameters affects performance and better comparison with PredNet, we proposed the same model but changed the number of channels in the modules from 60, 120, 240 to 20, 40, and 80 respectively (\textit{PreCNet-small}).
+To better understand how the number of trainable parameters affects the performance and better comparison with PredNet, we proposed the same model but changed the number of channels in the modules from 60, 120, 240 to 20, 40, and 80 respectively (\textit{PreCNet-small}).
 The number of parameters was reduced from 7.6M to 0.8M.
-Moreover, we simplified the architecture by replacing all pairs of convolutional LSTMs with shared hidden and cell states---$\textrm{convLSTM}^{up}_i$, $\textrm{convLSTM}^{down}_i$--- by single convolutional LSTMs -- $\textrm{convLSTM}_i$ (\textit{PreCNet-single-LSTMs}).
+Moreover, we simplified the architecture by (i) replacing all pairs of convolutional LSTMs with shared hidden and cell states---$\textrm{convLSTM}^{up}_i$, $\textrm{convLSTM}^{down}_i$--- by single convolutional LSTMs -- $\textrm{convLSTM}_i$ (\textit{PreCNet-single-LSTMs}), and (ii) by simplifying error blocks \textit{ReLU(\{PREDICTION-ACTUAL, ACTUAL-PREDICTION\})} (see Alg. \ref{alg:calc_activ}) to residual errors \textit{}{PREDICTION-ACTUAL} only (\textit{PreCNet-residual-error}).
+It was also necessary to modify the sequence loss (\ref{eq:Lseq}) by putting the error values $E^t_l(i)$ into absolute value.